Infinixdevs/newb-parallex/README.md

-# Newb X Legacy
+# Newb Legends

-**Newb X Legacy** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
-It is an enhanced vanilla shader that focuses on being lightweight and having soft aesthetics.
-It supports Minecraft Bedrock 1.21+ (Windows/Android/iOS).
+**Newb Legends** is set to be a shader made by LynxiumMC and Ale graphics to create a shader for RD full of Features and Customisation made by Ale and Kynxi8

 > [!WARNING]
-> This is an experimental repository, breaking changes are made often.
+> This is an experimental repository, breaking changes are made often.It is recommended to download full releases

 ![Screenshots](docs/screenshots.jpg "Newb X Legacy 15.47, MCBE 1.21.0")